Preliminary results show National Party ahead of main opposition Labour Party

 Peters has previously indicated he would make his decision before October 12, according to Radio NZ.

-But a surprise decision by then-Labour leader Andrew Little to stand aside at the start of the campaign made room for Ardern, 37, a three-term member of Parliament.
+But a surprise decision by then Labour leader Andrew Little to stand aside at the start of the campaign made room for 37-year-old three-term member of parliament Jacinda Ardern.

-After she took control of Labour, the party surged in the polls, leading the press to coin the term "Jacindamania."
+After she took control of the party, it surged in the polls, leading the local press to coin the term “Jacindamania.”

 “Suddenly an alternative Labour-led government (was really) looking viable,” Grant Duncan, an expert on New Zealand politics at Massey University, told CNN earlier this month.